 It is a deep state of unconsciousness where the affected individual is alive but cannot react or respond to external stimuli.

-Sometimes comatose patients are totally unaware of their states and surroundings; sometimes they are partially or fully conscious, but cannot communicate.
+Sometimes comatose patients are unaware of their states and surroundings; sometimes, they are partially or fully conscious but cannot communicate.

 There is a lack of awareness, self-awareness, sleep-wake cycle, and voluntary movements in a coma patient.

-But basic life-support functions, such as breathing and blood circulation , are preserved.
+But essential life-support functions, such as breathing and blood circulation, are preserved.

 Causes of a coma

-There can be a number of causes of coma.
+There can be several causes of coma.
 Some of them can be:

 Shocking injuries and strokes

-Any kind of strenuous mental injuries that may occur due to any act of violence or traffic accidents.
+Any severe mental injuries that may occur due to any act of violence or traffic accidents.
 However, they are not general reasons for coma.

 Any brain stem damaged by a tumor can trigger a coma.